Volkswagen Taos

 The Volkswagen Taos is a compact crossover SUV marketed by Volkswagen.
 It was first released in October 2018 as the Volkswagen Tharu in China, while the Taos was released in October 2020 as a restyled version of the Tharu for the North American, South American, and Russian markets.
-In the brand's lineup, the vehicle is positioned below the Tiguan, and in South America and China above the T-Cross.
+As of 2025, for the South American and Chinese markets the vehicle is positioned between the T-Cross and the Tiguan in Volkswagen's crossover SUV lineup.
 It is not marketed in core European market.

 The Taos is named after Taos, New Mexico.
 The Tharu name is derived after the eponymous Tharu people, an ethnic group indigenous to Nepal and Northern India.